 I heard about Racing Welfare from Katy our Welfare Officer coming into the yard.
 She used to come in once a month, I got to know Katy from her yard visits and I felt comfortable contacting her.

 At the time I was running a yard and it was just all getting a bit too much.
 I started hurting myself but I thought I was doing it in a way no one could see.
 It was affecting everything, I wasn’t doing my job properly and it was affecting everyone around me as well.

-I just thought enough is enough, I’m going to end up killing myself so in the end I gave Katy a text which was handy because I didn’t really want to talk and I could write everything down and not forget anything.
+I just thought enough is enough, I’m going to end up killing myself.
+So, in the end, I contacted Katy by text which was handy because I didn’t really want to talk and I could write everything down and not forget anything.

 Katy listened to me and recognised I needed help.
 First of all, Racing Welfare arranged professional counselling, it didn’t take long to arrange, it was a two week wait at the most.

 I feel like the counselling has sorted a lot of things out.
 I had EMDR, a type of therapy called eye movement desensitisation and reprocessing which helps to treat trauma.
 It has helped me deal with what I wanted to do next, it has helped me take the next steps.

 I feel without the counselling, I don’t know if I would have coped as well as I have done.
 I feel it has really helped me as a person to behave how I wouldn’t have normally behaved, I just got so lost and depressed beforehand, before the counselling.

 Katy also got me a gym membership and said it would make me feel better.
 I was able to go to the gym and go to counselling, I found the combination of the two really helped.